 Nearly every jobsite will have at least one excavator, for everything from digging trenches to hauling heavy materials and grading landscapes.
-Part of the reason why they’re so common is because they come in a variety of sizes that suit a wide range of needs.
+Part of the reason they’re so common is that they come in various sizes that suit a wide range of needs.
 To find the size that works best for you, you should consider what you need and what the machine has to offer.

 Excavator Sizes Compared